RSS Feed Presence & Quality

 50+ items, each with title, link,

-pubDate, and content:encoded -->What This Actually Measures
+pubDate, and content:encoded -->What Does RSS Feed Presence Measure?

 We're evaluating four dimensions: existence (does a feed exist at all?), discoverability (can automated systems find it without a human pointing the way?), completeness (does each item carry the metadata indexing systems need?), and freshness (does the feed reflect recent publishing activity?).